mamafunny/Meowcoin/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/MeowProject/Meowcoin/tags) are created regularly to indicate new official, stable release versions of Meow Core.
+[Tags](https://github.com/MeowProject/Meowcoin/tags) are created regularly to indicate new official, stable release versions of Meowcoin Core.

 Active development is done in the `develop` branch.